Murder of Walter Lübcke: Perpetrator

-Stephan Ernst was born in 1973 in Wiesbaden and grew up in Holzhausen, a part of the town of Hohenstein (Untertaunus), since 1984.
-He is married and the father of two children.
-He lived in the eastern part of Kassel.
+Ernst was born in 1973 in Wiesbaden and grew up in Holzhausen, a part of the town of Hohenstein (Untertaunus) since 1984.
+He is married and the father of two children and lived in the eastern part of Kassel.

 At the time of Lübcke's murder, Ernst was already known to have held extreme right-wing political views and to have had connections to the German branch of the neo-Nazi terrorist group Combat 18 (C18).
-He also had connections to the far-right National Democratic Party of Germany (NPD) and the Alternative fur Deutschland (AfD) parties.
+He also had connections to the far-right National Democratic Party of Germany (NPD) and the Alternative für Deutschland (AfD) parties.

 Ernst had been previously convicted for knife and bomb attacks against targets connected to ethnic minorities in Germany.